davidgoy/reflect/README.md

 ### What is Reflect

+#### Decoupled architecture website using WordPress as headless CMS

 <p align="center">
   <img src="https://github.com/davidgoy/reflect/blob/master/about-reflect.png" width="700" alt="How Reflect works">
 </p>

-Reflect is a front-end app designed to pair with WordPress (which functions as the back-end) to create the ultimate decoupled architecture.
+Reflect is a front-end app designed to pair with WordPress (which functions as the back-end) to create the ultimate decoupled architecture website.

 Simply install Reflect on your server.
 No coding or building required.